Azure-Samples/llama-index-python/README.md

 You have a few options for getting started with this template.
 The quickest way to get started is [GitHub Codespaces](#github-codespaces), since it will setup all the tools for you, but you can also [set it up locally](#local-environment).
 You can also use a [VS Code dev container](#vs-code-dev-containers)

 This template uses `gpt-35-turbo` version `1106`  which may not be available in all Azure regions.
-Check for [up-to-date region availability](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#standard-deployment-model-availability) and select a region during deployment accordingly

-  * We recommend using `swedencentral`.
+Check for [up-to-date region availability](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#standard-deployment-model-availability) and select a region during deployment accordingly.
+We recommend using `swedencentral`.

 ### GitHub Codespaces